SriVigneswaran7/ChefScale/README.md

 * **Architecture pattern:** MVVM (Model-View-ViewModel).
 * **Concurrency:** Handled using **Kotlin Coroutines** (detailed below).

-**Note on Project Timeline:** For administrative reasons, the core codebase was developed in a previous project environment (`com.uog.ChefScale`) before being copied into this final repository (`com.uog.expansionappredesign`).
+**Note on Project Timeline:** I started this building this app in the same project that I created to build the lab app.
+Hence, the core codebase was developed in the previous project environment (`com.uog.ChefScale`) before being copied into this final repository (`com.uog.expansionappredesign`).
 This constraint means the commits provided are condensed and do not reflect the actual time spent developing the application.
 Crucially, the code maintains a fully separated and decoupled MVVM architecture in this final package structure.

+### File Structure (OOD Separation):

+The architecture is reinforced by a clear file structure separating concerns:

+`model/`: Contains all Data Classes (`Recipe.kt`, `Ingredient.kt`) and Data Sources (`RecipeData.kt`).

+`viewmodel/`: Contains the single point of state management (`RecipeViewModel.kt`).

+`ui/screens/`: Houses all Composable View elements (e.g., `HomeScreen.kt`, `RecipeScreen.kt`).

+`ui/theme/`: Dedicated to branding elements (`Theme.kt`, `Type.kt`).

 ---